Join Our Israel Trip! March 2021 Click To Learn More

 It may be good for you to talk with a close friend, who is familiar with your situation and has the courage to help you identify how you may be sinning against your husband.

 Self-Pity – Another form of anger is when you turn it away from your husband and onto yourself, which manifests in several ways.
 One of which is self-pity, which is anger turned inward.

 Anger turned inward destroys the soul.
 If you do not take care of this, it will eat you alive from the inside.
 Meaning, you will impact your thoughts, emotions, attitudes, and other soul things.
 You must find help for this.

 Regret – Still yet another form of anger is a disappointment, which ties to an insufficient understanding of the sovereignty of God.
 Regret is a ground level, backward glance at life’s circumstances that marginalizes Sovereignty.

 Regret does not consider how God is in your mess or how He is working redemptively to bring about purposes that you cannot perceive at this time.
 Be careful here.
 Guard your heart.
 God is multitasking, and you must assume you are working with insufficient data.

 Fear – It goes without saying that you fear, and this fear can come at you from many angles.
 The opposite of fear is faith.
 The most oft-repeated appeal in the Bible is fear not.
 If you begin applying some of the things in this article, your fear will slowly morph into faith.

 Despair – But if you do not do the work necessary to abate this multifactorial problem, you will slip into depression.
 If you are still reading our site, keep on reading.
+All of our articles are on our Topical Index page.
+They are free.
+Please spend time choosing and studying those that interest you.
+If you wish to study more about this article, please explore the materials that I have linked on this page.
 I would recommend you join our free public or private member forum.
 Please do not live in your marriage alone.
 Let us come alongside you.
 Reach out to your church, if you can.
 Please find help.
 I hope this has served you in some small way.